dockstore/dockstore/_docs/getting-started-with-dockstore.md

 ## Next Steps

 You can follow this basic pattern for each of your Docker-based tools.
 Once registered, you can send links to your tools on Dockstore to colleagues and use it as a public platform for sharing your tools.

+Learn about [Workflows](/docs/publisher-tutorials/workflows/) and how they differ from tools.